bjarneck/bjarneck.eu/_pages/research.md

 _With Ruth Dassonneville and Bram Wauters_

 ### Working papers (ordered by progress)
-Affective Polarization and Support for Political Violence.
+Curbing Citizen Support for Violence Against Politicians.
 _With Damien Bol & Diane Bolet._

 Happiness, Anger, and Satisfaction with Democracy: Unravelling the Emotional Drivers of the Winner-Loser Gap.